 - Any restrictions or preferences for when you want to sell/buy (eg: during the school holidays)

 - Any prospective work you have planned for a new property

 And once you’ve completed your sale/purchase and settled into your new home, it’s a good idea to update or draw up your will to include your new property.
 If you’ve bought a home with someone you’re not married to then a ‘deed of trust’ can be a useful document which sets out how you are dividing the share of the property between you.
 Your solicitor will be able to help you with either or both of these important documents, and is best placed to do so if they’ve worked with you on your property purchase!

 If you’re based in the Thames Valley and thinking of buying or selling property this year, get in touch with Frances Lindsay & Co for expert advice and legal services.
-We are members of the Law Society’s Conveyancing Quality Scheme and are experienced in property and conveyancing across Berkshire and Buckinghamshire.buying a house, Law Society Conveyancing Quality Scheme solicitor, local property solicitor, property and conveyancing, property selling advice, property solicitor Beaconsfield, property solicitor Berkshire, property solicitor Buckinghamshire, property solicitor Maidenhead, property solicitor Thames Valley, selling a house
+We are members of the Law Society’s Conveyancing Quality Scheme and are experienced in property and conveyancing across Berkshire and Buckinghamshire.Tags: buying a house, Law Society Conveyancing Quality Scheme solicitor, local property solicitor, property and conveyancing, property selling advice, property solicitor Beaconsfield, property solicitor Berkshire, property solicitor Buckinghamshire, property solicitor Maidenhead, property solicitor Thames Valley, selling a house